...

 How Corded Vacuums Save Time

 Corded vacuums don’t rely on batteries, so they can run for as long as needed without interruptions.
-This makes them ideal for thorough, deep-cleaning sessions, especially in larger homes or on thicker carpets where consistent suction is crucial.
-The ability to clean continuously means you won’t have to stop and recharge halfway through the job.
+This makes them great for deep cleaning, especially in larger homes or on thick carpets where strong suction is essential.

 How Cordless Vacuums Save Time